Sounddie/race-control-tv/README.md

 # Race Control TV

-> This project is no longer maintained.
-I'm not subscribed to F1 TV anymore and have no use for this app.
-I used it for the last time to watch the 2020 Belgian Grand Prix (2020-08-30).
+> I'm not actively maintaining this release.
+I created this fork to fix the broken login in the 1.2.0 version.
+Massive thanks and credit to [Groggy](https://github.com/Groggy), for creating this app in the first place!

 Android TV application to watch content from [F1 TV](https://f1tv.formula1.com).